Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 The situation: You’re deciding who on your team is the best candidate for a promotion.
 Who you choose will change your team dynamics from current roles to what gets back filled, what you signal you’re rewarding, to who you’ll work more closely with going forward.

-• Bad leader: You promote a team member based on their success in their current role.
+- Example of bad leadership: You promote a team member based on their success in their current role.
 They’ve proven themselves before, so you assume they’ll do a great job.
 However, the new role is quite different from what they were doing up until now.

-Not only may they lack the necessary skills, it’s no certainty they’ll enjoy the work either if you haven’t talked about it in detail with them.
+Not only may they lack the necessary skills, but it’s no certainty they’ll enjoy the work either if you haven’t talked about it in detail with them.
 All of this combines for a recipe for disaster: failed promotion, disappointed colleagues, and a questioning of your judgment as a manager.

 Or you could go another way...